Alan Kelly (referee): International

 Kelly was appointed to the FIFA list in 2002 and he refereed his first UEFA Champions League match, which was a 1st round qualifier between Tirana and Dinamo Tbilisi in June 2003.
 This was the first of almost 100 appointments he has taken around Europe.

 Kelly refereed the U-17 European Championship semi final between France v Spain in Denmark in 2002.

 In 2006 in Tallinn, Estonia, Kelly refereed his first World Cup Qualifier when the Estonian National Team took on Luxembourg in a Qualification match for the 2006 World Cup in Germany.
 Since then Kelly has refereed three 2010 World Cup Qualifiers and 2014 World Cup Qualifier.

 Kelly's first taste of group stage European football came in 2005 when he took charge of the UEFA Cup Group Stage match between Shakhtar Donetsk and PAOK FC in Ukraine.
 Kelly has been a regular appointee to Europa League Group Stage games and has refereed in the Round of 32 in the competition on 5 occasions.

 In the Champions League, Kelly has refereed four Group Stage games, his first in 2010 in Cluj Napoca where FC Cluj of Romania took on FC Basel of Switzerland and again in 2011 when he refereed two matches, the first in Leverkusen, Germany where local side Bayer Leverkusen took on FC Genk of Belgium and then in Madrid, Spain when Real Madrid played Dinamo Zagreb.
 His final Champions League game came at the Allianz Arena in Munich where Bayern defeated Viktoria Plzen in 2013.

 He has also been appointed to referee a number of high-profile friendly international matches, most recently in Paris, in 2009 between Spain and Argentina and in 2011 when France took on Croatia in the Stade de France, Paris.

 On 26 March 2019 Kelly was selected to be a Video Assistant Referee for the 2019 FIFA U-20 World Cup in Poland.
 Kelly was later appointed to be the VAR for the final of the tournament, during which Ismail Elfath was the referee and Corey Parker and Kyle Atkins were the assistant referees.

+Management

+In December of 2021, Kelly announced his retirement from being on the field as a referee.
+Following the announcement, he was named the new manager of senior referees for the Professional Referee Organization.